 In 2000, Congress passed the Children´s Internet Protection Act (CIPA) – an Act making it necessary to implement “technology protection measures” for content filtering school Internet if schools wanted to continue being eligible for E-Rate discounts.
 After surviving a legal challenge from the American Library Association, the Act was found constitutional by the United States Supreme Court in 2003.

-Subsequent to the passage of CIPA, twenty-five states also passed laws with the objective of preventing children accessing obscene visual depictions, child pornography and other images that are harmful to minors.
+Subsequent to the passage of CIPA, twenty-four states also passed laws with the objective of preventing children accessing obscene visual depictions, child pornography and other images that are harmful to minors.
 These laws apply to publicly-funded schools and libraries, who must adopt appropriate acceptable use policies and/or mechanisms for content filtering school Internet.

 Content Filtering School Internet Has Moved On Since 2003